How to Do Well in Maths Methods: 7 Steps to Get Better at Methods

-The jump from Year 10 Maths to Year 11 Maths B feels more like a leap across a great chasm, the shock of which leads many to fall far from the other side.
-A great number of students pre-emptively drop to Maths A, many of whom are discouraged by their teachers or even parents.
+The jump from Year 10 Maths to Year 11 Maths Methods (previously Maths B) feels more like a leap across a great chasm, the shock of which leads many to fall far from the other side.
+A great number of students pre-emptively drop to General Maths, many of whom are discouraged by their teachers or even parents.

-The good news is it is possible to not just pass, but rather to do well and get an A in Maths B - if you put in consistent time and effort.
+The good news is it is possible to not just pass, but rather to do well and get an A by putting in consistent effort and strategies.

-If your last maths exam was a blemish to your otherwise perfect report card, or you’ve always had difficulty with mathematical concepts, here are 7 things that will help you to get an A in Maths B.
+If your last maths exam was a blemish to your otherwise perfect report card, or you’ve always had difficulty with mathematical concepts, here are 7 things that will help you to get better at Maths Methods.

-1. Do All The Different Questions For Each Math Section
+1. Do All the Different Questions for Each Maths Section

-In Maths, each section teaches a very specific principle - for example, solving linear algebraic equations.
+In Maths Methods, each section teaches a very specific principle – for example, solving linear algebraic equations.
 Once the principle is grasped, the basic level questions are easily solvable.

 Within each section, however, there are variations of the basic question that take it to the next level – some of these may incorporate principles taught in previous chapters.

 If you want to learn how to do well in Maths Methods, It’s vital to attempt these tricky questions, and learning from these will develop a complete understanding of the mathematical principle.